kristen-hyman/covey.town/DESIGN.md

 ## How the features were implemented in the frontend:

 1. New frontend components in `frontend/src/components/Login`:
-   - LoginHooks: implements the google sign-in button and its functionality(setting location to Lobby and online status).
+   - LoginHooks: implements the google sign-in button and its functionality(setting location to 'Lobby' and online status).
    - LogoutHooks: implements the logout button on its functionality (removing location and setting offline status)
 2. Townselection.tsx was altered in several ways: